Introduction

 Complete the Form: Take your time filling out the form.
 Make sure all information is accurate and complete.
 You’ll need to include:

-- Your personal information (name, address, Social Security number).
+- Your personal information (name, address, number).

 - Details about your medical condition and how it affects your ability to work.